worldbank/Python-for-Data-Science/July_2019_Poverty_GP/README.md

 # Python_for_Data_Science: Poverty GP July 2019 course

 # Overview
 This course is for World Bank Povery Global Practice staff who need data science methods for their analytical or operational work.
-The instructors are Nick Jones (GFDRR Labs) and Dharana Rijal (DEC)-- joined by Charles Fox (formerly with WBG-GOST), Tracey Li (Flowminder), and Patrick van Kessel (Pew Research Center) for parts of the training.
+The instructors are Nick Jones (GFDRR Labs) and Dharana Rijal (DECAT)-- joined by Charles Fox (formerly with WBG-GOST), Tracey Li (Flowminder), and Patrick van Kessel (Pew Research Center) for parts of the training.

 __Objectives__: (i) expand the cohort of Bank staff with intermediate-level Python skills; (ii) contribute to quality of WB operations and analysis through increased uptake of data science methods; and (iii) expand the internal user base for World Bank APIs and code libraries.